{{org_field_logo}}

 PPE Provided for Care Staff

-All care staff will be provided with appropriate PPE based on the level of risk and the type of care being provided.
-The following PPE items will be made available:
+All care staff are supplied with appropriate PPE based on the level of risk and type of care they provide.
+The following PPE items are made available and must be used as indicated:

 PPE Distribution and Storage